Development Code Update

 Updates to Treatment of Application Submittals

-Beginning September 1, 2025 Applications for new developments will be accepted and processed under the new Development Code.
+Applications for new developments will be accepted and processed under the new Development Code.
+New checklists and handouts can be accessed at the link below.

 The Current Planning Division at the City of Thornton is charged with overseeing and controlling development within the City.
 This is accomplished through reviewing and providing recommendations on: applications for Annexation, Rezoning and Subdivision of land, Conceptual Site Plans (CSPs), Temporary Use Permits (TUPs), proposed architecture for new buildings and additions, building permits, and minor amendments to approved projects.